Function

 In value you can specify a condition for the target parameter. if the condition is met it returns true statement. |

-you can assign a comment title/shot description and the full comment can be written in long
+With the comment function block, you can create a comment.
+With the short you can assign a comment title/shot description and the full comment can be written in long.